-Mineral imbalances (especially a high level of copper, high calcium, low magnesium, or low Na/K ratios) play a huge role in cases of depression, anxiety, hypertension, ADD, schizophrenia, even Alzheimer's (as discussed in this article, in my article here, as presented in the cases studies described here in the Journal of Orthomolecular Medicine, as mentioned in this short video by Dr. David Watts, founder of TEI), and as explained in great detail (regarding the mineral connection to mental health concerns including violence, emotional deadening, depression, suicide, anxiety, anger, and addictions) here.
+Mineral imbalances (especially a high level of copper, high calcium, low magnesium, or low Na/K ratios) play a huge role in cases of depression, anxiety, hypertension, ADD, schizophrenia, even Alzheimer's (as discussed in this article, in my article here, as presented in the cases studies described here in the Journal of Orthomolecular Medicine or the multiple copper-related cases here, as mentioned in this short video by Dr. David Watts, founder of TEI), and as explained in great detail (regarding the mineral connection to mental health concerns including violence, emotional deadening, depression, suicide, anxiety, anger, and addictions) here.
 As one simple example, a person may exhibit anger or fear.
 This could be caused by anger towards a specific person or situation, in which case psychotherapy can be helpful.
 However, if this anger is caused by the stress response resulting from a high sodium to potassium ratio, the psychotherapy will do little to help the individual; rather nutritional supplementation to balance the Na/K ratio will be more helpful for alleviating the intensity of the negative feelings.
 This quote by Cynthia Perkins, M.Ed. provides a perfect summary: "Copper inhibits the brains ability to break down dopamine, increases norepinephrine and decreases histamine, which can result in a wide range of psychological symptoms like mind racing or racing thoughts, uncontrollable speech, anxiety disorders, depression, schizophrenia, restlessness, irritability, agitation, hyperactivity, insomnia, trembling, shaking, nervousness, inability to relax, paranoia, mania, dyslexia or other learning disorders, schizophrenia, bipolar, Tourette’s, autism, adhd, violence, panic attacks, excessive sex drive, hallucinations, feeling like one is going to lose their mind and more."So, before turning to dangerous psychotropic medications, it would be prudent to first look at the patient's underlying mineral levels wherein, often, a safe holistic solution can be found.

 "I would venture to say that divorce courts are loaded with people who's relationships were destroyed by copper toxicity."